-The non-vested stock awards issued to certain employees in 2012 and 2011 vest over four years at the rate of 25% on each anniversary of the award.
-The non-vested stock awards issued to non-employee directors in 2012 vest over five years at the rate of 20% on each anniversary date of the award, provided that the participant has continuously remained a director of the Company.
-The non-vested stock awards issued to non-employee directors in 2011 and 2010 vest over two years at the rate of 50% on each anniversary date of the award, provided that the participant has continuously remained a director of the Company.
-The non-vested stock awards issued to certain restaurant employees in 2010 vest 100% on the third anniversary date of the award.
+The non-vested stock awards issued to certain employees in 2013, 2012 and 2011 vest over four years at the rate of 25% on each anniversary of the award.
+The non-vested stock awards issued to non-employee directors in 2013 and 2012 vest over five years at the rate of 20% on each anniversary date of the award, provided that the participant has continuously remained a director of the Company.
+The non-vested stock awards issued to non-employee directors in 2011 vest over two years at the rate of 50% on each anniversary date of the award, provided that the participant has continuously remained a director of the Company.
 Forfeiture rates are based on a stratification of employees by expected exercise behavior and range from 0% to 15%.